-Sherman L. & Lucy Diaz Cohn Scholarship provides up to \$500 for education-related expenses for one year to a new or continuing eligible student who demonstrates financial need.
+The Sherman L. & Lucy Diaz Cohn Scholarship provides up to \$500 for education-related expenses for one year to a new or continuing eligible student who demonstrates financial need.
 The scholarship will be awarded each September and January based on an evaluation of eligible applicants and availability of funds.
-Students who are not selected for the scholarship or are nearing the end of their one-year scholarship award period must reapply for future consideration.
+Students who are not selected for the scholarship or are nearing the end of their one-year scholarship award period may reapply for future consideration.

-Candidates for the Sherman & Cohn scholarship must meet the following criteria:
+Candidates for the Sherman L. & Lucy Diaz Cohn Scholarship must meet the following criteria:

-- Demonstrate financial need. - Have a current processed Free Application for Federal Student Aid (FAFSA) on file with the Office of Financial Aid office at the time of application. - Meet satisfactory academic progress requirements; be in good standing as defined by the University's academic policy. - Be enrolled as a student in one of the master's degree, postmaster certificate or post-baccalaureate certificate programs.
+- Demonstrate financial need. - Have a current processed Free Application for Federal Student Aid (FAFSA) on file with the Office of Financial Aid office at the time of application. - Meet satisfactory academic progress requirements; be in good standing as defined by the University's academic policy. - Be enrolled as a student in one of the doctoral degree, master's degree, post-master's certificate, or postbaccalaureate certificate programs.